cplewnia/xdiff-c/readme.md

 ## What is it?

-X-Diff is a tool for detecting difference between two XML documents.
+X-Diff is a tool for detecting differences between two XML documents.

 ## Documentation